 Course Format: The course will follow an online format.
 Students will view PowerPoints, narratives, YouTube videos, etc., and will participate in online discussions.

-Course Content: Emphasis will be placed on language and cognitive development, listening, speaking, reading, and writing theories and instructional practices with children from birth to grade 3.
+speaking, reading, and writing theories and instructional practices with children from birth to grade 3.

 Course Requirements: